tdr-autosync/mi-fork-django_rest_framework_jwt/docs/index.md

 ### JWT_REQUIRE_TOKEN_ID

-Expect all tokens to have a `jti` token id claim, and refreshable tokens to have an `orig_jti` claim.
+Expect all tokens to have a `jti` token id claim.

-These claims have been included automatically since version 1.17.
+This claim has been included automatically since version 1.17.

-For new installations, please override the default and set this to `True`, as all tokens will have the claims from the outset.
+For new installations, please override the default and set this to `True`, as every token will have an id from the outset.

 For existing installations, we recommend setting this to `True` once all of the valid tokens in your production environment were produced by version 1.17 or later.
 This will usually be after `JWT_EXPIRATION_DELTA` has elapsed from upgrading to version 1.17 or higher.